-- All outstanding warrants held by Archer Holdco LLC ("Archer Holdco," an affiliate of Archer), Robertson QES Investment LLC ("Robertson QES") and Geveran Blocker, LLC ("Geveran") will be exercised for common units of Quintana Energy Services LP; and - Quintana Energy Services Inc., the issuer of common stock in this offering, will directly or indirectly acquire all of the outstanding equity of QES Holdco and Quintana Energy Services LP.
-As a result, Quintana Energy Services Inc. will become the holding company for QES Holdco, Quintana Energy Services LP and the subsidiaries of Quintana Energy Services LP
+- All outstanding warrants held by Archer Holdco LLC ("Archer Holdco," an affiliate of Archer), Robertson QES Investment LLC ("Robertson QES") and affiliates of Geveran Investments Limited ("Geveran") will be exercised for common units of Quintana Energy Services LP; and - Quintana Energy Services Inc., the issuer of common stock in this offering, will directly or indirectly acquire all of the outstanding equity of QES Holdco and Quintana Energy Services LP.
+As a result, Quintana Energy Services Inc. will become the holding company for QES Holdco, Quintana Energy Services LP and the subsidiaries of Quintana Energy Services LP.